2 of the Best Hikes in Yellowstone National Park

 Where are the South Rim and Uncle Tom’s Trails?

 The trails are located in the Grand Canyon of Yellowstone on the South Rim.
 You access the South Rim Trail from the Wapiti Lake Trailhead, which then joins the Uncle Tom Trail.
 The trails encompass gorgeous views of both the Upper and Lower Falls of the Yellowstone River.
-For a shorter hike, you can access the Uncle Tom Trail only from the Uncle Tom Trailhead (only the Lower Falls is visible if you choose this hike).
+(Only the Lower Falls was visible from the Uncle Tom Trail).
 The terminus of both of these routes is Point Sublime near Artist Point.

 Yellowstone’s Upper Falls